orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### Different levels of abstraction simultaneously, ..., simulation

+*Always one of something, then multiple of something, then recursive that something*

 ##### Self-referential operators & multiple abstract implementations
 - Note that whenever you have a self-reference through operators, that requires an implementation to break this self-reference.
 For example ray functionality only requires initial + negative, or terminal + negative, or initial + terminal, to make all the other three.